tjin88/Haneul/server/README.md

 - https://blazescans.com/manga/list-mode/ --> Likely to be an aggregator
 - https://darkscans.com/mangas/ --> Likely to be an aggregator
 - https://dragontea.ink/manga/ --> Good but protection
+- https://kunmanga.com/page/8/ --> Likely to be an aggregator
+- https://coffeemanga.io/page/20/ --> Likely to be an aggregator

 Not the worst:
 - https://lightnovelstranslations.com/read/page/14/